What Is a DEX (Decentralized Exchange)?

 Chainlink Price Feeds can also be used as an additional backstop by DEXs looking to increase the resilience of their protocol to outlier market events, which a battle-tested source of price data can help protect against.
 Secure price infrastructure can also help ensure the security and accuracy of price monitoring and financial analysis infrastructure, and help create and manage arbitrage strategies between different decentralized exchanges.

-Chainlink Keepers, a decentralized automation solution, is also widely used in the DeFi ecosystem to support the introduction of sophisticated features through end-to-end smart contract automation.
-Chainlink Keepers use decentralized and reliable off-chain computation to monitor user-defined conditions and then call on-chain functions once those conditions are satisfied.
+Chainlink Automation, a decentralized automation solution, is also widely used in the DeFi ecosystem to support the introduction of sophisticated features through end-to-end smart contract automation.
+Chainlink Automation uses decentralized and reliable off-chain computation to monitor user-defined conditions and then call on-chain functions once those conditions are satisfied.

-Chainlink Keepers can trigger limit orders when asset prices cross predefined price points, empowering traders to have more granular control of their portfolios and saving development teams time and resources that they can then spend improving the core business logic of their protocol.
-Keepers can also be used to automate the periodic distribution of trading fees and staking rewards.
+Chainlink Automation can trigger limit orders when asset prices cross predefined price points, empowering traders to have more granular control of their portfolios and saving development teams time and resources that they can then spend improving the core business logic of their protocol.
+Chainlink Automation can also be used to reliably perform the periodic distribution of trading fees and staking rewards.

 DEXs are a foundational pillar of the cryptocurrency ecosystem, letting users exchange digital assets in a peer-to-peer manner without the need for intermediaries.
 DEXs have experienced increasing adoption in the last few years due to the instant liquidity they can enable for newly launched tokens, their seamless onboarding experience, and the democratized access to trading and liquidity provision they provide.